-If the argument is valid, inasmuch as we are lagging behind advanced countries of the West so greatly and in so many directions, a plan even of five times the dimensions of the present Third Plan, of the State, would seem modest.
-Why then did we not put our sights at R8.2,500 errors instead of R8.500 errors only ?
-Simply because of the incapacity of our human and material resources, it will be a wise policy to utilize or fall back upon money otherwise saved or released, rather than divert it to new projects and schemes.
+(vi) The Irrigation Department has already abandoned schemes worth Rs 7 crores, may be a still larger amount, as greatly uneconomic or impracticable.
+A close scrutiny of schemes in other departments is also likely to reveal similar schemes which are of little or no material and immediate benefit to the people, and can, therefore, be easily given up.
+The argument that our State is backward in so many respects, and the money so released can usefully be directed to other channels, is not very convincing.
+If the argument is valid, inasmuch as we are lagging behind advanced countries of the West so greatly and in so many directions, a plan even of five times the dimensions of the present Third Plan of the State, would seem modest.
+Why then did we not put our sights at Rs 2,500 crores instead of Rs 500 crores only?
+Simply because of the incapacity of our human and material resources.
+Therefore, if we find it difficult to raise fresh financial resources, it will be a wise policy to utilize or fall back upon money otherwise saved or released, rather than divert it to new projects and schemes.
 There are so many desirable things lying undone, but our desires or capacity will be governed by our means-our ability inter alia to find the necessary amount of capital.

 (vii) I had suggested in a note submitted to the Chief Minister on 23 July that, if necessary, we may even scrap prohibition which is in force only in 11 districts out of 51 for the last 15 years or so.
 As Congressmen we are all in favour of complete prohibition, but it cannot be enforced through the power of law alone.
-No administration can reasonably be expected to control consumption of an article which can be manufactured practically in every home in the countryside unless there is a strong public opinion or moral climate in its fayour.
+No administration can reasonably be expected to control consumption of an article which can be manufactured practically in every home in the countryside unless there is a strong public opinion or moral climate in its favour.
 We have definitely not succeeded in creating this climate.
 On the contrary, if we will just look around, we will find that, even at Lucknow, the headquarters of the State Government, we have only helped create an atmosphere adverse to prohibition.
 The result is that our prohibition law is being observed only in breach, and a law that cannot or is not being complied with, serves only to create disrespect for all law in people's mind.
 Use of articles dangerous to health, in prohibited areas, like spirits and tinctures as well as corruption in the ranks of the police and the Enforcement Staff, is on the increase.
 On the other hand, abandonment of the present policy will bring us an amount of Rs 3.5 crores or so.
 Income from excise forms a large proportion of the revenue of Andhra Pradesh, Madhya Pradesh, Punjab and West Bengal which have not found it practicable to introduce prohibition till date.